Beer engine: Sparkler

-There is some dispute about the benefits of a sparkler.
+Whether or not the beer is alive (fresh), whisking the beer changes the texture, and gaseous composition, which can change the taste.

 There is an argument that the sparkler can reduce the flavour and aroma, especially of the hops, in some beers.
-The counter argument is that the sparkler takes away harshness.
+The counter argument is that the sparkler takes away harshness and produces a smoother, creamier beer that is easier to quaff.

 Breweries may state whether or not a sparkler is preferred when serving their beers.
 Generally, breweries in northern England serve their beers with a sparkler attached and breweries in the south without, but this is by no means definitive.

 Pump clips

 Pump clips are badges that are attached to handpumps in pubs to show which cask ales are available.

 In addition to the name of the beer served through the pump, they may give other details such as the brewer's name and alcoholic strength of the beer and serve as advertising.

 Pump clips can be made of various materials.
 For beers that are brewed regularly by the big breweries, high quality plastic, metal or ceramic pump clips are used.
 Smaller breweries would use a printed plastic pump clip and for one-off beers laminated paper is used.
 There are variations on the material used, and the gaudiness or tastefulness of the decoration depending on how much the brewery wants to market their beers at the point of sale.
 Novelty pump clips have also been made of wood, slate and compact discs.
 Some even incorporate electronic flashing lights.
 Older pump clips were made of enamel.

 The term pump clip originates from the clip that attaches it to the pump handle.
 These consist of a two-piece plastic ring which clamps to the handle with two screws.
 Plastic and laminated paper pump clips usually have a white plastic clip fixed with a sticky double-sided pad that pushes onto the handle.